 The success of a retail business depends on how fast products can flow from the supplier to the customer.
-Contracts in retail business help bind the compliance of external and internal parties involved.
+Electronic contracts in retail business help bind the compliance of external and internal parties involved.
 Unfortunately, they also slow down the process.

 E-contracts and signatures uphold the binding compliance of paper contracts.
 And they significantly reduce the processing time.
 Consequently, they can improve the speed and efficiency of retail businesses.